 Only then did the sheer unhappiness of these creatures strike me.
 The realisation that while we humans pale compared to the size of an elephant, this kind of contact violates their freedom and makes them unhappy.
 I vowed never to engage in such practices ever again.

-I listen to people respond that they will do it anyway because it’s the only means of interaction they have found available to them.
+I listen to people respond that they will do it anyway because it’s the only means of interaction they have found available.
 But if you take away these cliché tourist experiences, it doesn’t mean you CAN’T have contact with these magnificent creatures.

 - The Truth About Riding Elephants in Thailand